aws-samples/amazon-connect-rules-engine/README.md

 The Rules Engine solution is open-source, providing full read-access to all files required to deploy and update Rules Engine, and can be integrated with almost any CICD pipeline.

-With the pipeline set up, any rules created or modified can be easily deployed to the Amazon Connect instance, reducing deployment risks by tracking changes through CICD setup abnd version control, providing the ability to rollback to a previous state in the unfortunate event of an unsuccessful deployment.
+With the pipeline set up, any rules created or modified can be easily deployed to the Amazon Connect instance, reducing deployment risks by tracking changes through CICD setup and version control, providing the ability to rollback to a previous state in the unfortunate event of an unsuccessful deployment.

-### Increase productivity and reduce development times

-Rules Engine provides an interactive interface simulating the customer experience journey step-by-step.
-This helps experience creators understand and debug the experience, accepting optional mock input data for the experience interaction.

 ### Personalisation and routing